theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 https://github.com/unicop-art/typescript-projects-references-example/blob/main/src/wonderland/tsconfig.json
 ``` -->

-Dependency between project means that whenever TypeScript re-builds a file on the `formatting` he will verify that `creatures` project build is up-to-date, if not TypeScript will re-build the `creatures` project as well.
+Dependency between project means that whenever TypeScript re-builds a file on the `formatting` he verifies that `creatures` project build is up-to-date, if not, TypeScript re-builds the `creatures` project before re-builds the `formatting`.

 ### 7 Create/update package.json for libraries